homuch/rus/README.md

-SQCT -- Single Qubit Circuit Toolkit
+# RUS -- Repeat-Until-Success quantum circuit synthesis

-BUILD
+## BUILD

 You will need the following libraries installed on your system:
 1. Boost 1.48